|

 century found accommodations before moving into a central barracks in

 the 1650s.
+The area

 behind the main street still contains some Baroque churches from the